Skip to Main Content

 For more information about the program, visit Raven - Canada.ca

-The Black Bear program is a Military Personnel Command program conducted by the Canadian Army for Indigenous peoples from across Canada.
+The Black Bear program is a Military Personnel Command program conducted by the Canadian Army for Indigenous peoples from across Canada; this is a national program.
 Participants train in Oromocto, New Brunswick, at the 5th Canadian Division Training Center.

 Black Bear Contact